AyaOraby/Philomath/Philomath/DataCamp/Spark/Machine Learning with PySpark.md

 ---

 ## Classification Models
-Classification predicts categorical labels based on input features.
+Classification models predict categorical labels based on input features.

 ### Decision Tree Classifier
 A Decision Tree is a hierarchical model used for classification.
+It splits data into branches based on feature values.
 ```python
 from pyspark.ml.classification import DecisionTreeClassifier